|AT A GLANCE||PRICING||HEADLINE|

 AmazonBasics is cheap — The entire AmazonBasics brand centers around value.
 In other words, what can you get for your money?
 Price is the number one concern.
 If that’s the case, this is likely the bed for you.

 Price — Again, price is king here.
 Typically, for the 8″ model, you can get the bed for under $200 if you select a full or twin.
 To put that in perspective, most budget-level beds are in the $400-$800 range for a full.
+You can check the current price on Amazon.
 You could buy multiple AmazonBasics beds for the price of some of these other beds.

 Design — This mattress comes in three height profiles: 8″ / 10″ / 12″.
 The 8″ is what we were primarily thinking of when we put this list together.
 In any case, however, the bed has three layers of foam, including a very thin layer of memory foam on top.
 Even so, the bed has a neutral feel with memory foam mixed in and we think it’s comfortable.
 Only comes with a one year warranty, though, which is perhaps reflected in the price tag.